 Goodwill, reported in other assets, is not amortized into results of operations, but instead is reviewed at least annually for impairment and written down only in the periods in which the recorded value of goodwill exceeds its fair value.
-Goodwill as of December 31, 2012 and 2011 totaled \$7.0 million.
+Goodwill as of December 31, 2013 and 2012 totaled \$7.0 million.
 The value of business acquired ("VOBA") is amortized in proportion to the ratio of annual premium revenues to total anticipated premium revenues or in relation to the present value of estimated profits.
 Anticipated premium revenues have been estimated using assumptions consistent with those used in estimating reserves for future policy benefits.
 The carrying value is reviewed at least annually for indicators of impairment in value.
-The VOBA was approximately \$0.6 million and \$0.8 million, including accumulated amortization of \$24.8 million and \$24.6 million, as of December 31, 2012 and 2011, respectively.
-The VOBA amortization expense for the years ended December 31, 2012, 2011 and 2010 was \$0.2 million, \$0.2 million, and \$12.3 million, respectively.
-The higher VOBA amortization in 2010 is related to acquisition of Reliastar Life Insurance Company's U.S. and Canadian group life, accident and health reinsurance business, which was entirely amortized in 2010.
+The VOBA was approximately \$5.5 million and \$0.6 million, including accumulated amortization of \$13.0 million and \$24.8 million, as of December 31, 2013 and 2012, respectively.
+The VOBA amortization expense for the years ended December 31, 2013, 2012 and 2011 was \$0.3 million, \$0.2 million, and \$0.2 million, respectively.
 These amortized balances are included in other assets on the consolidated balance sheets.
 Future amortization of the VOBA is not material.